-The Ph.D. dissertation is intended to demonstrate the student's capacity to conduct independent research.
-The student's research should make an original contribution to knowledge.
-(Graduate Faculty Action, February 15, 1973).
 The dissertation usually requires a year or more of study.
-Registration in dissertation research hours for on-campus or in-absentia students, after the completion of the required 64 hours beyond the master's degree, is required.
+Registration in dissertation research hours for on-campus or in absentia students, after the completion of the required 64 hours beyond the master's degree, is required.
 This registration typically comes after the course work is completed and before the time limits are reached.